danhetrick/oatmeal/README.md

 VERSION:	0.51 (vulcan)

-For documentation regarding running or making mods for *OATMEAL*, please see https://github.com/danhetrick/oatmeal/blob/master/bin/docs/oatmeal-0.51-manual.pdf.
+For documentation regarding running or making mods for *OATMEAL*, please see [the manuel](https://github.com/danhetrick/oatmeal/blob/master/bin/docs/oatmeal-0.51-manual.pdf).
 This is a PDF file, and will require an external reader, such as "Adobe Acrobat Reader" for Windows, or "xpdf" for Linux.

 **OATMEAL IS OPEN SOURCE**